fbpx

 Visible Transmittance measures how well a product is designed to effectively light your home with daylight, potentially saving you money on artificial lighting.
 The higher the number, the more natural lights is let in.
 Our doors scored a .17 on this front.

 Condensation Resistance measures how well a door resists the formation of condensation on the inside surface.
-This rating differs based on seperate climate zones where the door is installed.
+This rating differs based on separate climate zones where the door is installed.
 CR is expressed as a number between 1 and 100.
 The higher the number, the better a product is able to resist condensation.

 Our Fiberglass Doors, steel door, and even our patio doors have the best energy star ratings and are made with only the best door materials.
 In fact any exterior door you choose from conservation construction will save you money with all the energy it’s saving.